“The only journey is the journey within.” – Rainer Maria Rilke

 Craving space is a common desire among women today.
 This I know well because it was my story.
 When motherhood didn’t fill the gaping hole, I filled my life up with work.
 I got busy.
 I got stressed.
 I stopped listening to the gentle call of my heart.

-These days my personal path makes use of a number of meditation and movement practices to bring me back to myself over and over again (because I’m human and forget).
+These days my personal path makes use of a number of meditation and self-care practices to bring me back to myself over and over again (because I’m human and forget).
 Your path may look different.
-There is no right way.
-The good news is there is NO right path, many paths can led you home.
+There is no right way, many paths can led you home.